Who writes the tourism website’s articles?

 Terttu

-I’ve been a content writer for Visit Estonia for just over a year, and what I really like about it is that I get to write about things I’ve not had a lot to do with before.
+I’ve been a content writer for Visit Estonia for just over a year, and what I really like about it is that I get to write about things I haven’t had much to do with before.
 For example, you can sometimes find my articles in the Õhtuleht newspaper (mainly connected with pop culture), where I work as an editor.
-In addition, since autumn I’ve been teaching Estonian to upper secondary students in Viljandi and supervising school media work.
+In addition, since autumn, I’ve been teaching Estonian to upper secondary students in Viljandi and supervising school media work.
 I also edit books.

 I’ve liked writing since I was a child.
 For instance, I remember writing poems in primary school, and we pupils had to recite them on ceremonial occasions and at school events at our teacher’s request.
 Luckily, none of my classmates ever told me to stop writing because of those poems!

-In terms of travelling, I’m probably more modest than others – I do like discovering new places and cultures, but my favourite part is always coming home again.
+When it comes to travel, I’m probably more modest than others – I do like discovering new places and cultures, but my favorite part is always coming home again.

-What are your favourite topics when writing about Estonia?
+What are your favorite topics when writing about Estonia?

 I guess food and nature.
 I love trying new restaurants and cafés, and thanks to the articles I write for Visit Estonia, I’ve added quite a few to my list for future visits.
 It’s exactly the same with nature – I’ve learnt about so many interesting sites that I have enough places to explore to last me several summers!
 I encourage everyone to browse the website and discover new places, too.